sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords [**Expendable**]

 Effect: You take {1, 2, 6} damage to your soul and create {2, 8, 30} Little Wills.
 Little Wills are linked to you psychically and can help you multitask.
-When you take the Use Activations combat action, you may consume any number of Little Wills to gain 1 Activation per Little Will consumed in this way.
+When you take the [Activate Gu](../Chapters.pdf) combat action, you may consume any number of Little Wills to gain 1 Activation per Little Will consumed in this way.

 When you activate or sustain a Gu with the [**Sustained**] keyword, you may expend a Little Will.
 The Gu will remain sustained until the start of your next turn and does not count towards your current number of sustained Gu.